tytydraco/yessleep/out/Theres_something_wrong_with_my_sleep_recordings_because_I_dont_think_its_me_speaking_anymore.md

 “You’re grinning like you won the lottery.”

-“Like hell I am” Despite myself, my hands flew to my face, fingers skimming over my chapped lips and chin just to make sure.
+“Like hell I am.”
+Despite myself, my hands flew to my face, fingers skimming over my chapped lips and chin just to make sure.
 “I’m not in the mood for that.”

 Flavie studied me with unreadable eyes, then breathed out a sigh when I still didn’t relent.
 She didn’t press further or ask any specific questions.
 I could tell she was also spooked by the night’s abrupt turn of events, but she wanted to steady me first.
 Yeah, I really liked Flavie.